Nutmeg Review – are they the right investment for you?

 Nutmeg’s portfolio performance

-The chart below shows the performance of each of the 10 Nutmeg managed investment portfolios over the 3 years to 1st July 2017 (the most recent data available at the time of writing) compared against an index of competitors for each of the risk levels.
+The chart below shows the performance of each of the 10 Nutmeg managed investment portfolios over the 5 years to 31st December 2017 (the most recent data available at the time of writing) compared against an index of competitors for each of the risk levels.
 Past performance is not a reliable indicator of future performance.
-The figures in brackets are the equivalent performance numbers when I carried out the same exercise back in September 2016.
-So for example if you look at portfolio 3 Nutmeg's performance over the last 3 years to 1st July 2017 was 8.1%.
-But back in September 2016 the 3 year performance was 10.6%.
-You might put that down to the change in timeframe but the competitor's performance figure fell by much less.
-So I've colour-coded the rows red where Nutmeg's performance appears to lag its competitors and green where it outperforms.
+I've colour-coded the rows red where Nutmeg's performance appears to lag its competitors and green where it outperforms.

 There is no data available on the new Nutmeg fixed asset allocation models.